5 Benefits of the Internet of Things (IoT) for SMBs

 2. Higher Efficiency and Productivity

-Efficiency is the basis for the kind of improved productivity that boosts revenue for SMBs.
+Efficiency is the basis for the kind of improved productivity that boosts revenue for businesses.

 One way to leverage the power of IoT to increase company efficiency is to use it to cut down on repetitive or time-consuming tasks.
-An example IoT function for this strategy would be an automated PDF conversion and creation tool that removes the obstacles to PDF editing and archiving, increasing communication and documentation speeds.
+An example of this would be an automated PDF conversion and creation tool that removes the obstacles to PDF editing and archiving, increasing communication and documentation speeds.

 These IoT tools increase internal and external office communication, resulting in better productivity.
 In fact, 58% of companies are seeing increased collaboration through the use of IoT devices, according to a survey conducted by Harvard Business Review.